 Speakers: 70 million

 Turkish is an extremely popular language with a rich history and culture associated with it.
 It is native to Turkey and well-established in other countries like Cyprus, Bulgaria, and Greece.
-For non-native English speakers, this language is strenuous and time-consuming because of its pronunciation, grammar and listening aspect.
+For non-native English speakers, this language can seem like the most difficult language that is strenuous and time-consuming because of its pronunciation, grammar and listening aspect.
 There are some positives like it uses Latin alphabets and it is a phonetic language.

 Official Language: Russia, Belarus, Kazakhstan, Kyrgyzstan

 Russian is one of the most famous European languages with over 150 million speakers across the world.
 Learning Russian is quite an experience because of the intricate case and gender system, different grammatical rules and novel writing system.
 It is easy to make errors in pronunciation and spelling when learning this language.
-Russia is a fun language to learn for all those who want to travel to Russia and learn about its history and culture!
+Thus, Russian can be considered as one of the most difficult language.
+However, Russian is a fun language to learn for all those who want to travel to Russia and learn about its history and culture!

 Official Language: Vietnam

 Another difficult language to master; Vietnamese is a popular language in Vietnam and is recognized as a minority language in the Czech Republic.
 It is easily the most complex language in this list for English speakers because it bears little similarity to Western languages.
 Vietnamese is a tonal language and has diverse dialects; its system of consonants, vowels, and syllables is also very tricky to decipher.